fteicht/docker-win-remote-dev-on-macos/README.md

 The macOS bound folder, e.g. `/tmp/win-dev-home` in the example above, is bound in your Windows Docker machine to the `C:\Users\DevUser\Work` folder.

+Warning: the conda commands won't work in the Microsoft Visual Studio's development shell that the Docker's container logs you in, so you will first need to exit the devopment shell before issuing conda commands like creating environment or installing packages.
+We recommend that you create a conda environment in the `C:\Users\DevUser\Work` folder that is bound to your macOS bound folder (e.g. `/tmp/win-dev-home`) so that it will persist after you exit your Windows development container.
+You can achieve this by issuing the following command: `conda create -y -p C:\Users\DevUser\Work\MyCondaEnv\`.

 From there, you can either directly invoke `MSBuild` commands from the shell which has been started by the docker container, or you can connect by SSH to the Windows machine as user `DevUser` with password `Passw0rd`.
    * To connect in a new macos terminal, invoke the following shell command: `ssh -p 2222 DevUser@$(docker context inspect 2019-box | jq -r '.[0].Endpoints.docker.Host | .[6:] | .[:-5]')`
    * To use the Remote Explorer extension of Visual Studio Code (so you can edit and compile your Windows machine's code directly within your macos' Visual Studio Code editor), follow these steps: